TonyCronin/gulp-task-metalsmith/README.md

 ##### `options.src` (required)

-Type: `string` or `Array`<br>
+Type: `string``<br>
 Default: `undefined`

-Glob or an array of globs that matches files to emit.
-These globs are all relative to `options.base` if specified.
+Path of directory where Metalsmith should read files from, relative to `options.base` if specified.

 ##### `options.dest` (required)